XeiDaMoKa/Dead-Frontier/README.md

 - Comfortaa Font (change code to any Google Font)
 - Organizes the side bar layout
 - Adds icons to Outpost locations
-- Hold icons to add to favorites (includes collection box)
+- Hold icons to add to favorites (includes collection book)
 - Dynamic weapon sidebar layout depending on weapons equipped
-- Adds colored XP % for next level
+- Adds colored XP % for next level (red > yellow > green)
-- Removes % from stats and adds missing value
+- Removes % from status and adds missing value
 - Removes 100% text and adds green glow to the image
 - Boss Map toggle on top of the page
 - OA warning system in page